Caroline Miskel Hoyt: Personal

 Miskel married playwright Charles H. Hoyt on March 1, 1894.

 Death

 On October 1, 1898, Caroline Miskel Hoyt, who had become acutely ill with kidney problems, became gravely ill following the birth of her son.
 Both died the next day, and mother and son were interred together at the Hoyt family plot in Charlestown, New Hampshire.
 Her health up until the morning of the day she died was described as "excellent" and that she had been in good spirits.
-The loss brought about the decline of Charles Hoyt, leading to his death in November 1900.
+The loss brought about the decline of her widower, who died in November 1900.